wimlds/online-meetups/README.md

 ### Zoom

 For WiMLDS organizers, you can use the WiMLDS Zoom account to host online meetups via Zoom.
 Our account can host meetings with up to 100 participants.
 Get in touch with Erin on the WiMLDS Organizer Slack to schedule an online meetup on the WiMLDS Zoom account.

-You can also use a different Zoom account if you want (if you need more than 100 participants, for example), but we recommed using WiMLDS, since it's free (for you) and easy.
+It is recommended that you use the WiMLDS zoom account for hosting all meetups - the WiMLDS Zoom account does not make it mandatory for anyone to be logged in.
+WiMLDS Zoom will permit the breakout room feature to be used , however assigning participants to a specific room will not be allowed.
+It is important that corporate accounts which require mandatory user logins not be used, the WiMLDS Zoom account should be used since it does not require anyone to be logged in ( this protects the users privacy and allows for easy access to the meetup, also free).

+If for some reason you need to use an account other than the WiMLDS Zoom - please make sure that no mandatory Zoom sign in is required, and that no private emails of members is being accessed.
+Please contact Erin if you need to use a Zoom account other than the WiMLDS account.

 - Recommended how-to articles:
   - [How to schedule a meeting with Zoom](https://support.zoom.us/hc/en-us/articles/201362413-Scheduling-meetings)
   - [Getting started with breakout rooms](https://support.zoom.us/hc/en-us/articles/206476093-Getting-Started-with-Breakout-Rooms)